TL;DR — Key Takeaways

 Platform Fee Comparison

 Why fees matter: Platform fees directly impact how much freelancers earn and how much clients pay.
 A 20% freelancer fee means a $100/hr professional only takes home $80.
-Here's how the major platforms compare:
+Over the course of a year, a full-time freelancer earning $120K could lose $24,000 in platform fees alone.
+Here is how the major platforms compare:

 | Platform | Freelancer Fee | Client Fee | Total Cost on $1,000 Job |